 This is another great guitar for small hands.
 This was initially created to be a comfortable pick for girls and women, to encourage them to play more.
 But today it is gender neutral and used by everyone and anyone.

-The slim and narrow neck and the light weight adds to the comfortable.
+The slim and narrow neck size and the light weight adds comfort.

 The tune-o-matic bridge and Grover tuners take care of the quality by keeping the tune rock-solid stable.
 The vintage humbuckers are an added advantage giving the guitar full-on rocking sounds.